davidcox/genson/readme.md

     { "parameter2": < 1, 2, 3 > }

 resolves to three objects with `parameter2` equal to 1, 2, and 3, respectively, in each resulting object.
+The `< >` operator is a shortcut for the `grid` generator function.
 Combinations of sampling operations result in exhaustive crosses, such that

     { "parameter3": <1, 2, 3>,
       "parameter4": <4, 5, 6> }